Schofield Massage Therapy LLC

 So what is Craniosacral Therapy (CST)?

 CST is a gentle yet powerful technique that is effective in releasing residual effects from negative experiences, past injuries, losses, etc. It does this by optimizing the movement of your cerebral spinal fluid as it moves within the spinal column (dural tube) and around the brain.
-Developed by physician William Sutherland, this therapy provides a very soothing and relaxing healing experience.
+CST stems as far back as the 1700’s with Emanuel Swedenborg identifying the movement of the nervous system like a wave motion he called “tremulations.”
+It was further developed by physician William Sutherland around 1901.
+This therapy provides a very soothing and relaxing healing experience.

 How does a session typically start?